I have always been a hacker and maybe that’s what I really love about the ‘mobile revolution’ and its apps in all flavors and colors.

 - Annotating images

 Why it matters?
+Valuable sales call tips are all about efficient communication.
 If you are the kind of person that loves to improve things or share ideas you see in images, websites, or sales collateral, this is combination will “make your day” saving you hours of fiddling with images on the fly and transferring them to be sent in emails.

 Plus it saves a copy to all your devices for future reference with tagging capability.
 This alone is worth it.
 Trust me.